baverso/HyperBind2-OpenSource/README.md

 - `train.py`: Runs a simplified **training loop** for antibody sequence ranking.
 - `data_preprocess.py`: **Tokenizes** antibody sequences for ESM3 embedding.

+### Tested Environments & Prerequisites

+HyperBind2 (Open-Source Edition) was developed and tested on the following configurations:

+- **Operating System**: Ubuntu 20.04 / 22.04 (Linux)
+- **Python Version**: 3.9
+- **CUDA Version**: 11.6
+- **cuDNN Version**: 8.x

+Other configurations (e.g., Windows 10/11 with a compatible NVIDIA GPU) may also work but are not officially tested.
+A GPU with at least **16GB of VRAM** is recommended for smaller-scale experiments, though larger memory (e.g., 24GB or more) will significantly improve training throughput.
+For CPU-only operation, you can run certain scripts (like data preprocessing), but training and inference will be very slow without GPU acceleration.

+Make sure you install the dependencies listed in [`requirements.txt`](./requirements.txt) or create a dedicated Conda/virtual environment that matches the versions we specify.
+Having a compatible version of **PyTorch** (>= 1.12.0) with CUDA support is crucial for model training.

 ---

 ## 🔧 Installation